tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 In Istio, Envoy proxy instances are present in two distinct locations:

-1. In the heart of the mesh: they are bundled as sidecar containers in the pods that run our workloads.
+1. **In the heart of the mesh**: they are bundled as sidecar containers in the pods that run our workloads.
-1. At the edge: as standalone gateways handling ingress and egress traffic in and out of the mesh.
+1. **At the edge**: as standalone gateways handling ingress and egress traffic in and out of the mesh.

 ![Istio architecture](arch.svg)